dustin10/VichGeographicalBundle/Resources/doc/index.rst

 ================

-The GeographicalBundle comes fully equipped with Twig functions to render your geographically aware entities using Google Maps API v3.
-It also allows you to create and render Google maps in an object oriented way without using the annotation and features of the bundle for entities.
+The GeographicalBundle comes fully equipped with Twig functions to render your geographically aware entities using Google Maps API v3 or any mapping service you like, as the map rendering is easily overriden.
+It also allows you to create and render maps in an object oriented way without using the annotation and features of the bundle for entities.
 Note: The Twig extensions are NOT enabled by default.